Part 1: If you haven’t read it, here’s what happens when waiting to run with the bulls.

 Watching videos later, I learned that the bulls had swung wide around Dead Man’s Corner and had come up the left side of the street, my side, compressing us runners into a dangerous clog.
 Runners jostled and pushed for a position closer to the left wall, so when I saw the rump of the last steer pass, I moved more toward the center of the street where there was room.

-Fortunately, I wasn’t in the way when one of the two bulls that had become separated from the pack came unexpectedly tearing up the middle seconds later and gored a guy from Chicago (video below).
+Fortunately, I wasn’t in the way when one of the two bulls that had become separated from the pack came unexpectedly tearing up the middle seconds later and gored a guy from Chicago (the video can be seen here).

 I broke into a full run up the middle of the street, gasping for air, past television crews and a crowd gathered at the entrance of the Plaza de Toros.
 I saw the two red doors still wide open — the objective is to get inside before they close the doors after the last bull.
 I thought for a quick second that, if the doors were still open, there must be at least one bull still to my rear.
 I felt a real sense of fear from the unseen threat.
 With a final burst of energy, I ran into the bullring and stopped dead in my tracks, heaving for air.

 I’ve never seen anything like it: 20,000 spectators in the stands, all clad in white and red, cheered from the stands above me.
 The sight was surreal.
 I could barely hear the roar over the thump thump of my own heartbeat in my ears.